 - spiritual abuse

-- stalking and intimidation, including using technology
+- stalking and intimidation, including the use of technology

 - social and geographic isolation